klausbegnis/AttitudeEstimationExam/README.md

 The values obtained reflected acceleration values in a 3-axis system.
 To convert this values and discover the roll and pitch values in degrees, the subsequent [article](http://www.nxp.com/docs/en/application-note/AN3461.pdf) was followed.

-Summarizing the calculations needed to process these information are presented at Equation 1-4, and each variable is presented at Table 2.
+In summary, the calculations needed to process these informations are presented at Equation 1-4, and each variable is presented at Table 2.

 ### Table 2
 | Variable		| Unit       |